- 9 Software development trends to look out for in 2023

 1. Rapidly rising popularity of low-code development

-In 2023, we are at the stage where we can confidently say that software development is nearing complete maturity in many categories.
+In 2023, we are at the stage where we can confidently say that custom software development is nearing complete maturity in many categories.

 We have a multitude of different database systems created with specific business scenarios in mind, and they all are great.
 We have a wide variety of programming languages best suited to different kinds of applications, and they all are great.

 These days, changes in programming will boil down mostly to the optimization of existing solutions and architectures to push the boundary of software performance even further.
 Nevertheless, there are still some interesting advancements worth keeping an eye on.

 One of the main Low-code development platforms, as industry experts project that their popularity will only continue to rise and may very be the most influential trend in software development.

 According to the latest Gartner forecasts, the global low-code market is expected to reach $26.9 billion in 2023.
 This estimate represents an increase of nearly 20%, up 19.6% from 2022 to be exact.
 In other words, it vastly outpaces the overall growth of the traditional software development market.

 These assumptions might have been true a couple of years ago, but times have changed, and new developments are on the horizon.